 Let's make matters a little worse; what if every method in the call chain took the exact same approach (e.g., logging the exception and throwing it back up)?

 You're probably thinking that it never makes sense to re-throw an exception.
+This isn't the case!
+Sometimes it makes sense to re-throw an exception.
 Let me give you another, perhaps useful, example:

 public function myMethod() {